 Professional rubbish removal companies

 Great when you are short on time or energy, no matter what the size of the job.
 Estimate how much waste you have (our booking form helps you with that) to get an idea of cost, and they will confirm the cost with you on the day.
 Unlike skips, prices depend on the volume of your waste, so you are only paying for what is taken away, though do expect a minimum charge.
-For example, we charge a call our fee of £39.99 once per job, £30 per cubic metre of mixed waste and £70 per cubic metre of rubble and brick.
+For example, we charge a call our fee of £49.99 once per job, £25 per cubic yard of mixed waste and £80 per cubic yard of rubble and brick.
 Check out our full pricing guide to get an idea of what your waste might cost.

 A reputable company will separate your rubbish, donating and recycling where possible.
 We also sweep up after ourselves and take after photos for your approval if you can’t be there!

 If a rubbish removal service suits your needs, here are some things to think about: